syncfusion-content/javascript-docs/ejPivotChart.md

 ---
 layout: post
-title: Properties, Methods and Events of ejPivotChart Widget
+title: Properties, Methods and Events of ejOlapChart Widget
 documentation: API
 platform: js
-keywords: ejPivotChart, API, Essential JS PivotChart
+keywords: ejOlapChart, API, Essential JS OlapChart
 metaname:
 metacontent:
 ---

-# ejPivotChart
+# ejOlapChart

-The PivotChart is a lightweight control that reads OLAP information and visualizes it in graphical format with the ability to drill up and down.
+The OlapChart is a lightweight control that reads OLAP information and visualizes it in graphical format with the ability to drill up and down.

 #### Syntax

 {% highlight javascript %}

-$(element).ejPivotChart()
+$(element).ejOlapChart()

 {% endhighlight %}